hblanks/pixel/README.md

 from your local syslog-ng upstream using some TCP/TLS transport.)

+## Development

+`go test ./...` will run all tests.

+`LISTEN_ADDRESS=:8080 SYSLOG_ADDRESS=127.0.0.1:5140 pixel` will run
+pixel and have it send UDP packets to 127.0.0.01:5140.

+`LISTEN_ADDRESS=127.0.0.1:5140 syslog-receive` (included in this repo) will listen on the same syslog IP:port and print UDP packets as they come in.

 ## A word on log/syslog

 Go's `log/syslog` sends messages to syslog in